 with any graphic content we also need to store a special text file into the Resources\pictures\ folder.
 Kontakt needs this file to be able to handle special properties for our graphic files, like animation steps, alpha channel etc.

 - we have to store all graphics or images into Resources\pictures\

 - scripts to be included into Resources\scripts\

 - for each image we also have to add a *.txt file into Resources\pictures with the image’s filename.
 The text file is declaring the properties of the related image.
 So if we store an image called “wallpaper.png” we also have to add a “wallpaper.txt” with this content:

 Has Alpha Channel: yes Number of Animations: 0 Horizontal Animation: no Vertical Resizable: no Horizontal Resizable: no Fixed Top: 0 Fixed Bottom: 0 Fixed Left: 0 Fixed Right: 0

-Purpose of the nkr file – publishing your instrument
+Purpose of the nkr file?

-It’s also recommended to test if all files are included there before publishing your instrument.
 For this just copy your instrument folder (without the resources folder) to another location on your hard drive.
 Open the instrument (nki) from the new location and check if anything is missing.
 The most obvious you will notice instantly are missing images.

 We are sorry that this post was not useful for you!

 NOTE: highly negative votes may be removed without any reasonable given feedback!